VadymMakohon/Master-Csharp-Programming-from-A-to-Z/README.md

 - Experienced Developers: Enhance your skills and stay up-to-date with the latest .NET technologies and best practices.
 - Students: Gain practical knowledge that complements your academic studies and prepares you for real-world development.

+## 📜 License
+This repository is for educational purposes only and has an MIT License

+### Show your support
+Give a ⭐ if you like this website!

 # Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)